0

 Since most of its exhibits were transferred to the Firepower museum at the Royal Arsenal in 2001, the Rotunda has ceased to be open to the public, except by special arrangement.
 The building is now used as a boxing ring by the King's Troop, Royal Horse Artillery, housed in the nearby Napier Lines Barracks.

-Text imported from Wikipedia article "Rotunda, Woolwich" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Rotunda, Woolwich" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants